code-with-amitk/Code-examples/System-Design/Scalable/Sending_Bulk_SMS/README.md

   - *a.* Group to which message need to be sent
   - *b.* Message template need to be sent
 - *8.* Message reaches web server and it forwards to [SMSC/SMS Gateway](/Networking/SS7) by calling API SMSC understands.
 - *9.* SMSC delivers messages to clients using MSC.
-SMPP protocol will be used here.
+SMPP(Short Message Peer-to-Peer) protocol will be used here.
+  - SMPP is standard messaging protocol designed to send messages using TCP/IP to wireless mobile networks such as GSM, TDMA, CDMA etc. it can send messages upto 10,000/min.
 ```html
   Web-Browser
 7. User selects